Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Introduction

-Unfortunately, this result---or any other known results on computing constrained spanning trees (see, e.g.,~\cite{viana2021unifying})---does not translate into the degree-constrained setting considered here.
-In fact, as our first contribution (Theorem~\ref{thm:tw_lb}) we rule out an algorithm with this running time by establishing a SETH-based lower bound that essentially excludes any algorithm solving \textsc{Specified Degree MST} (the easiest of the three problems considered here) in time faster than $\bigoh^*((2r)^{\pw(G)})$, where $r$ is the maximum degree requirement in the image of $D$, even if $G$ is edge-unweighted.
-We complement the lower bound with a tight algorithmic upper bound that holds for the most general of the three kinds of degree constraints.
+\textbf{Contributions.}\quad The techniques used to obtain the above results---or any other known results on computing constrained spanning trees (see, e.g.,~\cite{viana2021unifying})---do not seem to translate into our setting.
+In fact, as our first contribution (Theorem~\ref{thm:tw_lb}) we rule out an algorithm with single exponential running time with constant dependence on the parameter, in contrast to the treewidth-based bounds discussed above.
+More precisely, we establish an SETH-based lower bound that essentially excludes any algorithm solving \textsc{Specified Degree MST} (the easiest of the three problems considered here) in time faster than $\bigoh^*((2r)^{\pw(G)})$, where $r$ is the maximum degree requirement in the image of $D$, even if $G$ is edge-unweighted.
+We complement this lower bound with a tight algorithmic upper bound that holds for the most general of the three kinds of degree constraints and for polynomially bounded weight functions.
 In particular, we obtain a randomized algorithm solving \textsc{Set of Degrees MST} in time $\bigoh^*((2r)^{\pw(G)})$ (Theorem~\ref{thm:pw-ub}) and show that this algorithm can also be translated to treewidth, albeit with an ``almost optimal'' running time of $\bigoh^*((2r+2)^{\tw(G)})$ (Theorem~\ref{thm:tw-ub}).

 The above results raise the question of whether one can also solve these problems on more general inputs, notably unweighted dense graphs.\footnote{Weights in simple dense graphs such as cliques can be used to model instances on arbitrary graphs.} More concretely, can we efficiently compute degree-constrained spanning trees by exploiting the classical graph parameter \emph{clique-width} ($\cw$)?
-As our next contribution, in Theorem~\ref{thm:cw-ub} we obtain a highly non-trivial $n^{\bigoh(\cw)}$ algorithm solving \textsc{Set of Degrees MST} on $n$-vertex graphs\footnote{As is common in related fine-grained upper bounds, we assume that a corresponding decomposition is provided as a witness~\cite{FominGLS14,BergougnouxKK20}.}---a result which is tight under the ETH~\cite{FominGLSZ19} and generalizes the known algorithm for \textsc{Hamiltonian Path} under the same parameterization~\cite{BergougnouxKK20}.
+As our next contribution, in Theorem~\ref{thm:cw-ub} we obtain a highly non-trivial deterministic $n^{\bigoh(\cw)}$-time algorithm solving \textsc{Set of Degrees MST} on unweighted $n$-vertex graphs\footnote{As is common in related fine-grained upper bounds, we assume that a corresponding decomposition is provided as a witness~\cite{FominGLS14,BergougnouxKK20}.}---a result which is tight under the ETH~\cite{FominGLSZ19} and generalizes the known algorithm for \textsc{Hamiltonian Path} under the same parameterization~\cite{BergougnouxKK20}.